 Jamie Livingston is a writer, Co-Founder of #Scriptchat, and President of Romance Writers of America Screenwriting Chapter Script Scene.
 She’s a business owner and former magazine writer.

-Joshua Stecker is the West Coast/Web editor of Script Magazine, co-owner/producer of Modjeska Playhouse theatre company, a part-time actor, and is currently living in Los Angeles with his wife and two pups.
+Joshua Stecker is the West Coast/Web editor of Script Magazine, co-owner/producer of Modjeska Playhouse theatre company, and a part-time actor.

 Gray Jones is a reality TV editor, produced writer, and internationally award winning short film producer.
 In addition to hosting the TV Writer Podcast in partnership with Script Magazine, he also hosts Chuck vs. the Podcast for NBC’s Chuck, which has been voted the #1 TV-themed podcast in the entire world continuously for the last 28 months.
 He also runs a database of TV Writers on Twitter, which contains 700 writers and continues to climb.

 Follow the round table participants on Twitter: